-The final version of the act includes two new initiatives: \$3 million for marriage development accounts for low-income persons and transfers 15 acres of federal land at Robert F. Kennedy Stadium to the District for construction of a public charter boarding school.
-The final version of the act did not include two initiatives included in the Senate version of H.R.
-3058: a \$2 million Latino youth education and health initiative and a \$3 million housing initiative for recently released ex-offenders.
+The final version of the act includes two new initiatives: \$3 million for marriage development accounts for low-income persons and a transfer of 15 acres of federal land at Robert F. Kennedy Stadium to the District for construction of a public charter boarding school.
+P.L.
+109-115 does not include two initiatives included in the Senate version of the act: a \$2 million Latino youth education and health initiative and a \$3 million housing initiative for recently released exoffenders.
 This report will be updated as events warrant.